7 Hot Fintech Industry Trends for 2018

 Banks Are Going Mobile

-The statistics portal Statista estimates that the number of smartphone users in the U.S. will grow to more than 230 million in 2018, and the number of all smartphone users worldwide will pass 5 billion mark by 2019.
-The most common question people ask when they are offered a service is “Is there an app for it?”
-No wonder that finance sector is leveraging mobile technology.
+The statistics portal Statista estimates that the number of smartphone users in the U.S. will grow to more than 230 million in 2018, and the number of all smartphone users worldwide will pass 5 billion marks by 2019.
+The most common question people ask when they are offered service is “Is there an app for it?”
+No wonder that the finance sector is leveraging mobile technology.
 Mobile FinTech simplifies dealing with financial institutions for customers saving their time.
-Moreover mobile financial services apps ensure accurate data management and eliminate human-intermediates.
+Moreover, mobile financial services apps ensure accurate data management and eliminate human-intermediates.

-Research shows international banking may be beneficial for banking services sector in two ways: first, global banking structures make available much needed capital, expertise, and new technologies thus making domestic financial systems more competitive; second, global financial services companies allow risk-sharing and diversification, which means they can smooth the effects of unstable domestic economy shocks.
+Research shows international banking may be beneficial for the banking services sector in two ways: first, global banking structures make available much-needed capital, expertise, and new technologies thus making domestic financial systems more competitive; second, global financial services companies allow risk-sharing and diversification, which means they can smooth the effects of unstable domestic economy shocks.

 FinTech Regulation Gets More Diverse

 Finance is the industry with one of the heaviest regulation system.
 Today financial institutions leverage new technologies, collects enormous amounts of data and employs self-service patters, so it is natural for regulations in this sector to increase.
 Regulators both in the U.S. and Europe are seeking new ways to keep this industry under control, especially with the view to the Blockchain revolution.